Longest lab of the day. Multi-part. Pace yourself—each part is a self-contained check, and you can stop between parts if you need to.

 - A “static checks” section listing

-npm run lint,npm run typecheck, andnpm run knipas mandatory pre-done commands. - In the local Shelf repository, those commands are
+npm run lint,npm run typecheck, andnpm run knipas mandatory pre-done commands. - In the Shelf starter, “done” only means

 @ts-expect-error,eslint-disable, and--no-verify. - A secrets section per the gitleaks lesson.

-- A reference back to the Playwright rules from Module 3 (locators, waiting, auth) so the custom lint rules are connected to the same source of truth.
+- A reference back to the Playwright rules (locators, waiting, auth) so the custom lint rules are connected to the same source of truth.

 Acceptance for Part 6